-Awarded Gordon Bell Prize Two Years in a Row The Gordon Bell Prize is an authoritative prize that recognizes papers presenting the most outstanding achievements in the application of parallel computing to science and technology.
-Appraised for the joint research conducted using the K Computer, University of Tsukuba's Center for Computational Sciences (CCS) was awarded the Gordon Bell Prize two years in a row.
+Awarded Gordon Bell Prize Two Year

+The Gordon Bell Prize is an authoritative prize that recognizes papers presenting the most outstanding achievements in the application of parallel computing to science and technology.

+Appraised for the joint research conducted using the K Computer, Center for Computational Sciences (CCS), University of Tsukuba was awarded the Gordon Bell Prize two years in a row.

-2011 Gordon Bell Prize for Peak Performance (University of Tsukuba/The University of Tokyo/RIKEN) Atomic state simulation at actual semiconductor device scale.
+2011 Gordon Bell Prize for Peak Performance

+(University of Tsukuba/The University of Tokyo/RIKEN)

+Atomic state simulation at actual semiconductor device scale.
 The electronic state of silicon nanowire materials, which are attracting attention as base materials of next-generation semiconductors, was calculated and quantum mechanical calculations were made for the electronic state of the nanowire at a scale of 100,000 atoms, which is close to the size of the actual material.